+Water points, for instance, are critical in influencing livestock movement and concentration patterns.
+Poorly placed or malfunctioning water systems can lead to overgrazing near water sources and underutilization of forage in more remote areas (Gerrish 2004).
+Ensuring that water infrastructure is operational, evenly distributed, and accessible helps achieve more uniform grazing pressure—often a goal of prescribed grazing (NRCS 2023).

 Fencing—whether permanent or temporary—must be evaluated for its ability to contain livestock and create appropriate grazing units.
 Fences that are broken, poorly maintained, or improperly placed provide less control over livestock and can compromise any grazing system, allowing livestock to return to previously grazed areas before adequate plant recovery, leading to overgrazing and long-term degradation of vegetation and other resources (Teague et al. 2013).
 In fire-prone landscapes, it is also advisable to consider wildfire-friendly fencing designs, such as using metal fenceposts or non-flammable materials to reduce potential hazards of wooden fenceposts acting as fuels during fire events.
 Replacement of fencing is often prohibitively costly for individual Grazing Operators, so efforts to reduce fence damage in the event of a fire can support continued grazing management in burned landscapes.

 Set Goals and Objectives